 curl https://flink.apache.org/q/quickstart.sh | bash -s 1.7.1

 This will ask you for the group, artifact ids, and other details.
 Once you are done, go to pom.xml.
 There you will see the Flink dependencies scope as provided.
 You may need to remove that scope if you are planning to run it locally.
-However, you can run it locally with some modifications of your project in your IDE. but that’s a different topic altogether, so you can look for it on the internet.
+However, you can run it locally with some modifications to your project in your IDE. but that’s a different topic altogether, so you can look for it on the internet.

 The easiest and the best solution is, I have created the project repo on GitHub, pull it, and start using it.